Extended Deadlines: How to Get Your Stimulus Check

 - By: Greenpath Financial Wellness

-As part of the COVID-19 crisis, the majority of Americans are eligible to receive a stimulus check from the federal government.
+As the COVID-19 crisis continues, Americans are still eligible to receive a stimulus check from the federal government and have until November 21st to apply.

 Now the question becomes how to get your stimulus money.

-Those receiving the payment include individuals with low or no earnings, who normally don’t file taxes, and many others.
+Those who are eligible to receive the payment include individuals with low or no earnings, who normally don’t file taxes, and many others.

 You could receive up to $1,200 for yourself ($2,400 for a married couple filing jointly) and an additional $500 for each dependent child.